-You might think that that the growth of suburbia and land development would keep the deer population in check.
-Just the opposite has happened.
-Deer are thriving and multiplying in these areas.
-As it turns out, reproduction in deer is directly related to food availability.
+You might think the growth of suburbia would keep the deer population in check.
+Just the opposite—deer are thriving in these areas.
+Reproduction in deer directly relates to food availability.
 When food is scarce, only one fawn is born.
-But when food is plentiful, deer readily produce twins, sometimes even three and as many as four fawns in a single pregnancy.
+But when food is plentiful, deer readily produce twins and sometimes even three or four fawns in a single pregnancy.

-New housing developments invariably plant new landscaping.
-New landscaping requires attention to get well established.
-We water, we mulch, we fertilize.
-And we grow beautiful, lush plants and we continue to care for our plants.
-We're not the only one who rejoice in seeing our plants grow and thrive.
+New housing developments invariably plant new landscaping, which requires attention to establish.
+We water, we mulch, we fertilize, and we grow beautiful, lush plants that we continue to care for.
+But, we're not the only ones who rejoice.
 Deer also love this tender new growth.
-Deer have a very strong sense of smell and they can smell your wonderfully fertilized plants.
-No wonder it can be such a challenge to get rid of deer!
-It makes sense that the deer don't go further into the woods to avoid people, especially since we're providing them good, if not better, nutrition than mother nature might.
+They have a very strong sense of smell and are drawn to your wonderfully fertilized plants.
+No wonder deer don't go deeper into the woods to avoid people.
+We provide them as good—if not better—nutrition as Mother Nature.

-All too often, the most common sign of deer presence is the damage they leave behind in the garden.
-Torn, shredded and eaten down plants are some the disheartening signs.
-Other signs are hoof prints and tracks in the soil or snow.
-Deer droppings are also commonly found.
-Deer droppings are about 3/4 inch in size and slightly oval-shaped.
-This is in contrast to rabbit droppings which are about the size and shape of peas.
-Deer also average a higher number of droppings than rabbits, around 70.
-Deer bedding is another sign of deer.
-Bedding areas are oval sized depressions in the ground where a deer has been resting.
-They approximately measure 1 3/4 feet by 4 feet, depending on the size of the deer.
-Bedding areas may be more easily recognized in snow.
+All too often, the most common sign of deer is the torn, shredded, and eaten-down plants they leave behind.
+Others include hoof prints, tracks in soil or snow, deer droppings, and deer bedding.
+Deer droppings measure 3/4 inch in size with a slightly ovular shape, as opposed to rabbit droppings which are about the size and shape of peas.
+Deer also average around 70 droppings, a higher number than rabbits.
+Bedding areas are depressions of approximately 1 3/4 feet by 4 feet, where a deer has been resting.
+They may be more easily recognized in snow.

-Deer also will rub their antlers along shrubs and tree branches and tree trunks to remove the velvet from their antlers as well as to mark their territory.
-This can be recognized by observing vertical scrape marks and shredded bark on trees along with broken branches.
-It's not uncommon for the underlying wood of the trunk to be exposed.
-Not only can the damage look particularly unsightly on our specimen trees, but it can be particularly devastating to saplings.
+Deer will also rub their antlers along shrubs, tree branches, and tree trunks to remove their velvet as well as mark territory.
+This can be recognized by the vertical scrapes and shredded bark, along with broken branches.
+Often, the underlying wood of the trunk gets exposed.
+Not only can the damage look unsightly on your specimen trees, it can devastate saplings.

-There are many methods, suggestions and home remedies available to control deer in the garden.
-Some methods to keep deer from eating your plants are listed below.
-Preferred methods depend on your lifestyle, finances and personal preferences.
-If you have found a successful method and would like to share it, please let us know and we'd be glad to share it with our gardeners.
+The best method for you will depend on your lifestyle, finances, and personal preferences.
+If you have found a successful method and would like to share it, please let us know and we'd be glad to share it with our fellow gardeners.

-Fencing can be used to keep deer out of your garden but bear in mind that deer can jump nine feet high.
-In order for a fence to work against deer it should be eight feet high.
-An effective fence is expensive and may not be a good choice for aesthetic reasons.
-In addition, fences have to be maintained on a regular basis.
+If you want to keep deer from your garden by putting up a fence, bear in mind that deer can jump up to nine feet high.
+In order for a fence to work against deer, it should be eight feet tall.
+So, an effective fence is expensive and may not be a good choice for aesthetic reasons.

 Just the presence of a dog in your yard may be enough to keep deer away.
-However, you may not want to deal with the expense and maintenance of a dog just to get rid of deer.
+However, you may not be ready to take on the cost and responsibility of adding Fido to your family just to get rid of deer.

-Some of the scare tactics used to scare and get rid of deer are strobe lights, sirens, playing a radio, water scarecrows.
-Some of these devices may do more to alienate your neighbors than successfully repel deer.
-Unfortunately, scare devices can be a rather inconvenient and less reliable option.
-Eventually the deer do get used to them even when moved to different locations around your property on a weekly basis.
+Some of the electrical devices used to frighten deer include motion-activated strobe lights, sirens, radios, and water sprinklers.
+However, in addition to being costly, these may do more to alienate your neighbors than successfully repelling deer.
+Eventually, the deer get used to them, even when these devices are moved to different locations around your property on a weekly basis.